gear-foundation/gear-wiki/docs/idea/idea-overview.md

 # Gear IDEA online

 Gear IDEA is a convenient tool that’s purpose is to familiarize users with the Gear platform.
-It provides smart-contract developers with the easiest and fastest way to write, compile, test and upload smart-contracts to a test network directly in their browser without additional configuration.
+It provides progam and smart-contract developers with the easiest and fastest way to write, compile, test and upload programs to a test network directly in their browser without additional configuration.

-This is the demo application that implements all of the possibilities of interaction with smart-contracts in Gear, which also manages accounts, balances, events and more.
+This is the demo application that implements all of the possibilities of interaction with programs in Gear, which also manages accounts, balances, events and more.

 You can start experimenting right now at https://idea.gear-tech.io/.